 The summer months are a great time to get yourself a deal in a snow dome with the prices often coming right down.
-If you are going to be hitting the indoor slopes often have a look into membership of the dome or a monthly or even weekly passes for the most economical way of getting those laps in.
+If you are going to be hitting up the indoor slopes on a regular basis have a look into a membership or a monthly or even weekly passes for the most economical way of getting those laps in.

 Waxing for indoor and dry slopes

 A dryslope surface is a lot more abrasive on your snowboard base so you want to use hard cold temp wax or one designed especially for use on dryslopes.
-Over time your base will get little dulled from the friction however making sure you snowboard is waxed will help slow this process.
+Over time your base will get little dulled from the friction, however, if you make sure your snowboard is regularly waxed it will help slow this process.

-In a snow dome you also want to you use a hard wax because the snow is often dirty and icy.
-Even though the temperature is not that low the hard wax will protect the base of your board and allow you to make easier turns on the slope.
-If you are struggling for speed you could put a layer of zardoz or other fluorinated product on top.
+In a snow dome you also want to you use hard wax because the snow is often dirty and icy.
+Even though the temperature is not that low the hard wax will protect the base of your board and make turning easier.
+If you are struggling for speed you could put a layer of zardoz or other fluorinated wax on top.

 There are lots of clubs, evenings, and lesson groups you can join within a safe environment whether you are getting ready for a holiday or want to perfect that trick.